Siphon880gh/devbrain/Enterprise - DOCKER, Kubernetes, Redis, Server Admin, Scaling/__ Webhosting/Web Service (DNS, Https)/___Server SSL Https 443/Certbot CLI (DNS Challenge)/Certbot with Wildcard SSL.md

 ### Wildcard SSL Certificate with Certbot for Multiple Domains

-In this case, I needed to secure two separate Namecheap-managed domains:
+In this scenario, I needed to secure two separate Namecheap-managed domains:
 [**wengindustry.com**](https://wengindustry.com/) and [**wengindustries.com**](https://wengindustries.com/), including wildcard coverage for their subdomains.

 To request the wildcard SSL certificates, I ran the following: